 Dr Benedict Wilkinson

-Dr Benedict Wilkinson is a Senior Research Fellow and the Interim Deputy Director of the Policy Institute at King’s.
-He completed his PhD under the supervision of Professor Sir Lawrence Freedman at King’s College London in 2013, before joining the Policy Institute first as a Research Associate (2013), and then Research Fellow (2014), and finally a Senior Research Fellow in 2015.
-From 2013 to 2015, Ben also held a Lectureship in the Defence Studies Department and taught at the Royal College of Defence Studies.
-Between 2010 and 2011, Benedict worked as Head of Security and Counter-Terrorism at Royal United Services Institute (RUSI) where he continues to hold an Associate Fellowship.
-He became an Associate Fellow of the International Centre for the Study of Radicalisation (ICSR) in 2013 and a Fellow of the Royal Society of Arts in 2014.
+Ben is Interim Deputy Director and Senior Research Fellow in the Policy Institute at King’s College London.
+He joined the Policy Institute as a Research Associate in 2013, having studied for a PhD under the supervision of Professor Sir Lawrence Freedman in King’s College London’s Department of War Studies.
+He was appointed as a Research Fellow in 2014 and a Senior Research Fellow in 2015.
+From 2013 to 2015, Ben also held a Lectureship in the Defence Studies Department and acted as a member of the Senior Directing Staff at the Royal College of Defence Studies.
+Prior to this, Ben held roles outside academia, working as Head of Security and Counter-Terrorism at Royal United Services Institute (RUSI) between 2010 and 2012.